neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 !alert note
 NekRS has some restrictions on what constitutes a valid mesh:
 - Mesh must have hexahedral elements in either Hex8 (8-node hexahedral) or Hex20 (20-node hexahedral) forms.
 Hex20 is a second-order mesh format.
 The advantage of using a second-order format is evident for geometries with curves, like spheres or cylinders.
 As you refine to higher polynomial order, the mid-side quadrature points are moved to the curve surface to better capture the geometry.
+That said, `exo2nek` (discussed shortly) will automatically convert from tetrahedral and prism elements into hexahedral elements.
 - The sidesets must be numbered sequentially beginning from 1 (e.g. sideset 1, 2, 3, 4, ...).

 If you have a mesh in Exodus or Gmsh format,